Back To Blog

 How obesity can affect pregnancies

-By Denver Center for Bariatric Surgery
+By Denver Center for Weight Loss and Bariatric Surgery

 For women, pregnancy can be an exciting journey and such a miracle.
 However, the initial excitement of finding out that you’re pregnant can quickly die down if you’re considered obese, as this comes with several risks.
 If you’re battling obesity and want to get pregnant, it’s pivotal that you are aware of these risks and complications